 Injustice in the world can often cause us to become indifferent towards God’s promises.
 Like Job, we must welcome all occurrences, both good and bad, as part of God’s sovereign plan.
-Alistair Begg tells us that amidst all of life’s uncertainties, we can find rest in the ultimate certainty of Christ’s triumphal return.
+Alistair Begg reminds us that amidst all of life’s uncertainties, we can find rest in the ultimate certainty of Christ’s triumphal return.

 7Be patient, therefore, brothers,1 until the coming of the Lord.
 See how the farmer waits for the precious fruit of the earth, being patient about it, until it receives the early and the late rains.
 8You also, be patient.
 Establish your hearts, for the coming of the Lord is at hand.
 9Do not grumble against one another, brothers, so that you may not be judged; behold, the Judge is standing at the door.
 10As an example of suffering and patience, brothers, take the prophets who spoke in the name of the Lord.
 11Behold, we consider those blessed who remained steadfast.
 You have heard of the steadfastness of Job, and you have seen the purpose of the Lord, how the Lord is compassionate and merciful.

 Copyright © 2021, Alistair Begg.
 Used by permission.
 All rights reserved.